c

 Phipps Pass

-The Tahoe to Yosemite Trail from Meeks Bay up to Phipps Pass has been a gradual but easy climb up to the South end of Stony Ridge Lake.
+The Tahoe to Yosemite Trail from Meeks Bay up to Phipps Pass has been a gradual but for the most part an easy climb up to the South end of Stony Ridge Lake.

 comments?